 Sourcing the best critical illness insurance for hereditary cancer

-Critical illness insurance can provide you with a lump sum payment if you receive a cancer diagnosis as well as cover for other medical conditions such as a heart attack or stroke.
+Critical illness insurance pays out a lump sum if you receive a cancer diagnosis as well as cover for other medical conditions such as a heart attack or stroke.
 Cancer is one of the most common reasons for claims against this type of personal protection insurance but not all critical illness insurance policies provide the same cancer cover and insurance companies assess your family history of cancer differently.
 For these reasons, buying critical illness insurance that provides the right kind of peace of mind can be vital.

 - understand what cancers are covered